ehrlinger/MaintainingPredictiveMaintenance/PMCareFeeding.md

  https://docs.microsoft.com/en-us/azure/machine-learning/preview/scenario-deep-learning-for-predictive-maintenance

-This article is written specifically to prepare users interested in using their own data in deploying a customized predictive maintenance model.
+This article is written specifically to prepare users interested in using their own data to deploy customized predictive maintenance scenarios.
 We will discuss the prerequisites to building and requirements for maintaining an intelligent, machine learning predictive maintenance solution.
 We will define what predictive maintenance means and discuss data requirements for creating a solution.
 We also discuss the end result of the product and how to maintain your operationalized machine learning solution.

 # Equipment maintenance